Getting Started¶

 Installation¶

-can be easily installed using pip:
+The gfw-api-python-client can be easily installed using pip:

 pip install gfw-api-python-client